jonas208/GradValley.jl/README.md

 ```

 # Getting Started
-This example shows the basic workflow on model building and how to use loss functions and optimizers to train the model
+This example shows the basic workflow on model building and how to use loss functions and optimizers to train the model:
 ```julia
 using GradValley
 using GradValley.Layers # The "Layers" module provides all the building blocks for creating a model.